pascua28/adhell3/README.md

     `com.facebook.orca|graph.facebook.com`

 - Support local host source<br/>
-A domains lists (provider) file can be located in internal or external storage on your device.<br/>
+A domains lists (provider) file can be located in internal, external storage on your device or picked from some cloud providers.<br/>
-For example:<br/>
-    `file:///mnt/sdcard/hosts.txt`, `file:///storage/FFFF-FFFF/hosts.txt`, etc.

 - Show the content of host source<br/>
 Show the list of all potentially blocked domains from all active host sources combined.<br/>